Magnetic Field-Line Curvature and Its Role in Particle Acceleration by Magnetically Dominated Turbulence: Conclusions

 Using fully kinetic PIC simulations, we have investigated the statistical properties of magnetic field-line curvature in highly magnetized turbulence and their impact on particle acceleration.
 To isolate the effect of the guide-field strength, we varied the fluctuation-to-mean magnetic-field ratio, $\delta B_0/B_0$, and quantified how curvature statistics and acceleration processes change with it.

 Regions of strong magnetic field-line curvature correlate with reduced magnetic field strength, and the curvature PDFs display broad power-law wings.
 Below the peak, the PDFs scale linearly with $\kappa$, while at high $\kappa$ they develop heavy tails for $\delta B_0/B_0 \gtrsim 1$.
 As the mean field increases, the high-$\kappa$ tail steepens and large-curvature events are strongly suppressed.
-PDFs of magnetic field-line contraction, ${{\bm v}_E} \cdot {\bm \kappa}$, are well described by symmetric Pareto distributions, with an increased scale parameter and heavier tails for weaker guide fields.
-The observed relationships between curvature, magnetic-field strength, and contraction therefore link the geometry of turbulent fields directly to the ability of turbulence to energize particles through the motional electric field, with a strong sensitivity to the fluctuation-to-mean field ratio.
+PDFs of magnetic field-line contraction, ${{\bm v}_E} \cdot {\bm \kappa}$, are well described by symmetric Pareto distributions, with an increased scale parameter and heavier tails resulting from strong intermittency for weaker guide fields.
+The observed relationships between curvature, magnetic-field strength, and contraction therefore link the geometry of turbulent fields directly to the ability of turbulence to energize particles through the motional electric field, with a strong dependence on the fluctuation-to-mean field ratio.

 Within a guiding-center framework, we analyzed the contribution of curvature-drift motion along the motional electric field to particle acceleration.
 For well-magnetized particles, curvature-drift acceleration constitutes a substantial fraction of the ${\bm E}_\perp \cdot {\bm v}$ channel, and its magnitude increases systematically with $\delta B_0/B_0$.
 Statistical diagnostics further show that curvature drift typically exceeds the contributions from ${\bm\nabla}B$ drift, polarization drift, and betatron energization across a range of turbulence levels.
 In regimes dominated by ${\bm E}_\perp$-mediated energy exchange, curvature drift consistently emerges as a principal energization mechanism.